 Some states offer free tuition programs that provide residents with resources to help cover their tuition costs.
 For those that qualify, these programs can provide much-needed financing to help them pursue their education goals.

-Sometimes, federal aid isn’t enough to cover a students’ college costs.
+Sometimes, state and federal aid isn’t enough to cover a students’ college costs.
 In that case, some students may explore private student loans.
-Keep in mind that these lack borrower protections available for federal student loans so they are generally considered a last resort option to pay for college.
+Though these loans may lack some of the borrower protections available for federal student loans, they can be an option for filling in funding gaps.
 When shopping for private student loans, it can be helpful to compare potential interest rates and fees with different lenders to find the best deal.

 Photo credit: iStock/Vimvertigo